mmbmf1/mmbmf1/posts/building-geojson-apis.md

 ## The Solution

 Use PostGIS `ST_AsGeoJSON` to generate GeoJSON at the database level.
+PostgreSQL's `ST_AsGeoJSON` function converts geometry data directly to GeoJSON format, and `jsonb_build_object` lets you construct complete FeatureCollection objects in SQL.
+This means your API just returns the formatted JSON without any JavaScript processing.

 **Query existing PostGIS data:**
 ```typescript